SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 The ZSOM-M01 pins that were planned to be used in the circuit were altered during prototyping.
 The Geiger-Müller (GM) tube now sends the detected signal at unpredictable intervals to the ZSOM-M01 via D4 interrupt pin.
 This allows the ZSOM-M01 to  count the signal immediately in the midst of its other operations, ensuring that the signals are recorded accurately.

-The PWM pin from the ZSOM-M01 is no longer needed to controlthe converter.
+The PWM pin from the ZSOM-M01 is no longer needed to control the converter.
 This further simplifies the circuit.
 The new connection will be shown in the later circuit design.

 #### 2.3.1.2 GM Tube